 Naylor is a tiny town located in the state of Georgia.
 With a population of 139 people and just one neighborhood, Naylor is the 487th largest community in Georgia.
-Naylor has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Naylor has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Naylor is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Naylor isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Naylor are a mix of both white- and blue-collar jobs.
 Overall, Naylor is a town of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Naylor who work in sales jobs (37.04%), maintenance occupations (22.22%), and food service (18.52%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Naylor is worth considering.